Analysis | How the U.S. Is Moving Closer to Delisting Chinese Firms

 6. How are they added?

 It’s a rolling process and a function of when companies report their annual financials and an auditing firm that the PCAOB has identified as being non-compliant.
 For example, Yum!
 China reported on Feb.
-8 in New York, and it was added March 8.
+8 in New York, and it was added on March 8.
+The social media platform Weibo Corp. was added on March 23.

 7. Ultimately, how many will be affected?